AsgNie/RiVIS/ReadMe.md

 At its core, the simulator needs to support the following parts:

-* Array of instructions, i.e. the program to execute
-* Program counter
+* Memory to hold program instructions and stack
 * Register file
-* Initialisation of stack memory
-* Decoder for translating binary instructions opcode/funct3/funct7 to an operation
+* Decoder for translating binary instructions opcode/funct3/funct7/funct12 to an operation.
+* Immediate generator.
 * Switch case over the operation to execute instruction, e.g. add, load, branch ect.
 * A while-loop that executes untill end of instructions array, or `ecall`-instruction with exit value, whichever comes first.

 It has the following inputs from the caller (main):
 * A pointer to program
 * Program size
-* A pointer to the register file (needed for output)
+* A pointer to the register file (for output)

 It has the following output to the caller (main)
 * A pointer to (possible modified) program